clstmbrly/piv-guides/_networkconfig/2b_domaincontrollers-3.md

 ## Install CA Role

 To use a local-enterprise Microsoft CA (for example) to issue a Domain Controller certificate (i.e., CA role) to a Domain Controller server, it is essential that the certificate contain valid information.
-These steps provide recommended field values.
+These steps provide the recommended field values.

   1. Log into the **CA server** as a member of the **Enterprise Administrators** group.
   2. Open the **Server Manager** and click on **Manage -&gt; Add Roles and Features**.